Beithir: Folklore

-The beithir is described as "the largest and most deadly kind of serpent", or as a dragon (but without certain typical draconic features such as wings or fiery breath).
+The beithir is described as "the largest and most deadly kind of serpent", or as a dragon (but without certain typical European folklore draconic features such as wings or fiery breath).
 It dwells in mountainous caves and corries (valleys) and is equipped with a venomous sting.
 If a person is stung by the beithir then they must head for the nearest body of water such as a river or loch.
 If they can reach it before the beithir does then they are cured, but if the monster reaches it first then the victim is doomed.
 Another cure for the sting is water in which the head of another snake has been placed.
 The beithir is considered one of the fuath, a general term for various monsters and spirits associated with water.

 It is said that if a normal snake is killed then the head must be separated a proper distance from its body and destroyed.
 Otherwise, both parts will come together and the snake will return to life as a beithir.
 Donald Alexander Mackenzie in Scottish Folklore and Folk Life (1935) drew a possible connection between the beithir and the mythological hag known as the Cailleach Bheur.
 In a story from Argyll the Cailleach was slain by a hunter who hacked her to pieces, but she returned to life when all her body parts came together again.
 Mackenzie suggested that the serpent-dragon of the loch may be one of her forms.